AChinGh/ITIL--v4-Service-Desk-Design/README.md

 ##

-### Purpose of This Project
+### Purpose & Goals

-This portfolio project was built to simulate day-to-day responsibilities commonly performed in:
+This portfolio project was built to simulate day-to-day responsibilities commonly performed in IT help desk, service desk analyst, and junior IT support roles in SME and MSP environments.

-- IT Help Desk
-- Service Desk Analyst
-- Junior IT Support
-- Managed Service Provider (MSP) environments
+The repository demonstrates:
-- IT Operations support teams
+- Operational IT support realism

-The goal is to demonstrate practical operational thinking, structured troubleshooting methodology, and ITSM process understanding within a realistic SMB support environment.
+- Process-oriented troubleshooting methodology
+- Structured ITSM documentation
+- Practical application of ITIL v4 principles
+- Communication and escalation workflows
+- IAM-adjacent operational thinking

 ##